alexei-garrow/alexei-ai-workflow/protocols/PRINCIPLES.md

 ## 5. Quality First

 We will prioritize the quality of our work, using the `QA.md` protocol to ensure that every task and every release meets our quality standards.
 We will never sacrifice quality for speed.
 For example, we will never disable a failing test to make the build pass.

+## 6. Communication

+*   **Clarity and Conciseness:** We will strive to be clear and concise in our communication.
+*   **Response Times:** We will acknowledge receipt of messages in a timely manner.
+*   **Disagreements:** Disagreements are an opportunity to learn.
+We will discuss them respectfully and work towards a consensus.
+If we cannot reach a consensus, the user will make the final decision.